radarlabs/radar-sdk-js/README.md

 Radar.initialize(publishableKey);
 ```

-where `publishableKey` is a string containing your publishable API key.
+where `publishableKey` is a string containing your Radar publishable API key.

+To get a Radar publishable API key, [sign up for a Radar account](https://radar.io).

 ### Enable Places